Battle of Komaki and Nagakute: 1586 Earthquake and flood in Japan

-Subsquent with the ongoing hostility, from May to July, heavy rains fell constantly from the Kantō region to the Tōkai region, in what was dubbed the "heaviest flood in 50 years" in the historical record of Ietada-nikki.
+Subsequent with the ongoing hostility, from May to July, heavy rains fell constantly from the Kantō region to the Tōkai region, in what was dubbed the "heaviest flood in 50 years" in the historical record of Ietada-nikki.

 In the middle of this conflict, the 1586 Tenshō earthquake occurred.
 For long time, it was widely believed the devastation of the Tokugawa clan's territory made it difficult to continue fighting against the Toyotomi government and they were forced to rebuild their country.
 This was a dangerous situation for the Tokugawa clan which could have resulted in their annihilation due to the Oda clan collapsing after Nobunaga's death.

-However, in 21st century, Japanese researchers of earthquake history have contested such view.
-After Hideyoshi reached peace agreement with Nobukatsu, which followed by Ieyasu's repeated refusal to also submit to Hideyoshi, the earthquake extensively damaged Osaka.
-This precendently caused Hideyoshi to abort the campaign against Ieyasu.
+However, in 21st century, Japanese researchers of earthquake history have contested such a view.
+After Hideyoshi reached a peace agreement with Nobukatsu, followed by Ieyasu's repeated refusal to also submit to Hideyoshi, the earthquake extensively damaged Osaka.
+This caused Hideyoshi to abort the campaign against Ieyasu.
 Historian Masaru Hirayama also Supported this view.
 By reviewing the pattern of the said earthquake through historical record, the disaster has devastated the majority of Toyotomi's controlled territories, while Mikawa province which controlled by Tokugawa was only hit by minor fraction of the earthquake.
 By this knowledge, Hirayama viewed that the disaster was actually somewhat helped Ieyasu in this conflict.

-In any case, in the end Ieyasu finally agree for truce he sent his son, Ogimaru (later Yuki Hideyasu), as a hostage to Hideyoshi, thus ending the conflict. followed by Hideyoshi sending his younger sister Asahi no kata and mother Ōmandokoro to Tokugawa Ieyasu as hostages as a sign of goodwill.
+After the earthquake, Nobukatsu moved from Nagashima Castle to Kiyosu Castle, which he extensively renovated.